N4SK4R/NASKAR/docs/stack_frame.md

 ### Function Compilation in C

 ## Stack Frame
-Stack Frame is created on top of the function that called the new function
+Stack Frame is created on top of a function

 - The caller pushes the arguments to the function onto the stack, from right to left.
 - The caller pushes the return address onto the stack.